DickerDackel/lfo/README.md

     `lfo.square`, `lfo.inv_square`

-The square wave holds 1 over a given time that defaults to half the period, then it switches to 0.
+The square wave holds 0 over a given time that defaults to half the period, then it switches to 1.

-See `lfo.pw` and `lfo.pw_offset` below for configuration options.
+See `lfo.pw` and `lfo.pw_offset` below for some configuration options.

 #### One, Zero